LidiaMil/LidiaMil/README.md

 <br />

 <samp>
 A software engineer & a fitness enthusiast.
 I'm a full-stack developer leaning more towards the backend.
-[I'm an inline-style link](https://www.google.com) I'm currently sophomore in [MIET](https://miet.ru) in Moscow.
+  I'm currently sophomore in [MIET](https://miet.ru) in Moscow.
 </samp>
 <br />